 NX CAD Design, Drafting & Modeling Services

-Commonly called NX, and originally owned by Ross Perot’s company EDS in Dallas, Texas, NX continues to be a very strong and well established leader in the high-end 3D manufacturing world.
+Commonly called NX in CAD, and originally owned by Ross Perot’s company EDS in Dallas, Texas, NX continues to be a very strong and well established leader in the high-end 3D manufacturing world.

-Not quite as expensive as CATIA, and 3 times more expensive than Solidworks, NX is more than just a good 3D CAD development product for your engineering drawings.
+Not quite as expensive as CATIA, and 3 times more expensive than Solidworks, NX is used for 3D CAD development product for your engineering drawings.

-NX has expanded heavily into the PLM – Product Lifestyle Management segment.
+In addition to 3D CAD development of drawings, NX is used for design and modeling and has expanded heavily into the PLM – Product Lifestyle Management segment.

 In addition to this, can you guess who comes up as the number one search result in Google for PLM (Product Lifestyle Management)?

 The answer is Siemens Unigraphics NX.